-Term Life Insurance
+Term Life Insurance Q&A

 Alcohol Use, DUI's and Life Insurance: Essential Reading

 It’s no sweeping statement to say that most people like a drink.
 At least 65 percent of us drink regularly.
 If used sensibly, alcohol can be a relaxant, and as such is a very social drug that is readily available, nationwide.
-It is perhaps the fact that it is so easily available that makes it so dangerous.
-Alcohol accounted for over 76,000 deaths last year alone, and this figure rises with each successive year.

 - How much alcohol do you drink and how regularly?

-Your answers to these two questions will affect how much you pay for life insurance.
-An alcoholic person will pay up to four times more than a teetotaler just as tobacco smokers will pay significantly more as a considered risk.
-That said, underwriting for life insurance is more of an art than a science, and there is no consensus or consistency among various life insurance companies on how to deal with the answer to either of these two questions, particularly the second one.
+Underwriting for life insurance is more of an art than an applied science, and there is no consensus or consistency among competing policy providers on how to deal with the outcome of either of these two questions, particularly the second one.
 DUI's on the other hand usually yield similar consequences when applying for a life policy.

 What if I have a DUI on record?

 Drivers must have a blood alcohol reading of lower than 0.10%, unless they are below the legal age for alcohol consumption, in which case a no-tolerance approach is adopted.
-After a DUI conviction, drivers will face all manner of problems getting life insurance for at least five years.
-Generally speaking, having a DUI on your record, unless it was many, many years ago is likely to disqualify you for the best life insurance rating class and therefore cost you significant amounts of money.
-If it was recent, or if there have been multiple DUI's in recent years, you will be required to pay even more, all other risk factors notwithstanding.
+After a DUI conviction, drivers will face all manner of problems getting insured for at least five years.

 How much is too much*?